nsantti/checkers/README.md

   - Players must jump if they can
     - If player jumps, they must continue jumping with that piece
     - If player jumps and then becomes a king, they must continue jumping if possible
+    - If player jumps, only the piece that jumps has moves generated
   - Button to highlight all legal moves for each player
+  - Moves are generated after player turn ends
 - Visual appeal
   - Squares are highlighted when the mouse is in them
   - Pieces that must jump are highlighted